Raise Boring by Master Drilling

-Roughly two thirds of Master Drilling’s services consist of raise drilling and raise boring.
+Roughly two thirds of Master Drilling’s services consist of raise drilling / boring.
 Surface and underground raise boring, underground and surface exploration drilling and blind hole boring are amongst the services offered by Master Drilling.
-When using Master Drilling for your raise boring and raise drilling needs we guarantee you increased safety, increased speed and a decrease in costs.
+When using Master Drilling for your boring needs we guarantee you increased safety, increased speed and a decrease in costs.

-Raise boring has become a popular method to use when creating holes between the two levels.
+Why should you use this mine drilling technique?
+Raise drilling has become a popular method to use when creating holes between the two levels.
 The method became popular because it saves time, it saves money and it is the safest way in which you can create a hole.

 This is possibly the safest method you can use to create a tunnel or a shaft.
 Without the need for explosives, there is little danger of causing the mine to collapse.

 By using this mining technique, the tunnel you need to have created is done quickly and with minimal disruption to the mining that is taking place in the other shafts.

 The drilling doesn’t shake the surrounding rock with the same intensity that a blast will.
 This means that it is possibly the safest method you can use in order to create the needed shaft without bringing the entire level or even the entire mine down.

 With less time spent creating the shaft and less time spent cleaning up the after math, raise boring is going to save you money.

 This drilling is a speedy method.